 The antlers can be used to knock down fruit from trees.
 Deer also use their antlers to knock down acorns and nuts when in season.

-Antlers can get very hot in the summer and can use their antlers in various ways to help them cool down and relax.
+Antlers can get very hot in the summer, and they use their antlers in various ways to help them cool down and relax.

 The deer can use the antlers to create depressions in the mud or dirt, allowing them to lie in or roll in to cool down, relax, and keep insects off.